Carter Capps: Amateur career

 Capps attended North Lenoir High School in LaGrange, North Carolina.
 He played for the school's baseball team as a backup catcher.

 He enrolled at Mount Olive College and played for the baseball team as a pitcher.
 He posted a 24–1 win–loss record after two years (including an NCAA Division II-record of 24 straight wins).
 In 2011, he played collegiate summer baseball in the Cape Cod League as a relief pitcher for the Harwich Mariners, and was named a league all-star.

-He earned attention for a three-inning, five-strikeout performance on July 13, 2010, against Team USA's collegiate all-star team.
+He earned attention for a three-inning, five-strikeout performance on July 13, 2010, against Team USA's collegiate national team.

 Professional career

 Seattle Mariners

 Capps was drafted by the Seattle Mariners in the third round of the 2011 Major League Baseball draft out of Mount Olive.